WooChulHyun/HTML_CSS_JS_CS/docs/HTML/pre.md

 <hr>

-`<pre>`(prefomatted text).
-Used to display whitespace or line breaks as you are typed. `<pre>` is a block-level element and contains inline elements and text but can not contain block-level elements.
+`<pre>`(prefomatted text) is used to display whitespace or line breaks as you are typed. `<pre>` is a block-level element and contains inline elements and text but can not contain block-level elements.
 It can not contain elements for decorating text such as img, big, small, sub, sup, ins, del, label, input, select, textarea, button and noscript elements.

 ```html
 <pre>